SANDESHHAGAVNE/Coffee-Shop-Sales-Customer-Insights-Dashboard/README.md

 # Coffee-Shop-Sales-Customer-Insights-Dashboard
-About this project
+☕ Coffee Shop Sales Dashboard
+Project Overview

-Situation
+📌 Situation
-A coffee shop has three store locations in New York City.
-You have been provided transaction data from Jan-Jun 2023.
-As a data analyst, your job is to analyze the data and understand the purchase behaviour of the customers.
+A coffee shop with three store locations in New York City provided transaction data from January to June 2023.
+As a Data Analyst, the objective was to analyze customer purchase behavior and build an interactive Excel dashboard to help the business identify sales trends, customer patterns, and growth opportunities.
-The company want you to build them a dashboard that they can use to identify patterns, trends and opportunities for business.

-Step 1
-I opened the Excel file with the transaction data and familiarized myself with it.
-Looked at how many records are there.
-The max and min date so that we can come to know the date range.
+🔍 Step 1: Data Preparation
+Opened the transaction dataset and reviewed the number of records and the date range (min and max dates).

-Looked at what type of products were sold.
+Identified the types of products sold.

-Use Excel formulas to add new columns for robust analysis.
+Created new columns using Excel formulas to enable deeper analysis:

-Like
-Revenue = price * quantity
+Revenue = Price × Quantity

-Month name = TEXT( date, ''mmm'')
+Month Name = TEXT(Date, "mmm")

-Weekday = TEXT(date, ''ddd'')
+Weekday = TEXT(Date, "ddd")

-Hour = HOUR(time)
+Hour of Transaction = HOUR(Time)

-Step 2
-Started exploring the data using Pivot Tables showcasing Revenue by Month
-The total number of transactions made by day of week, hour and product category.
-The total number of transactions and revenue by product type

-Step 3
-Once done with creating pivot tables now it was time to build a chart using the appropriate chart type.
+📊 Step 2: Data Exploration via Pivot Tables
+Used Pivot Tables to uncover patterns:

+Monthly Revenue Trends

+Number of Transactions by:

+Day of the Week

+Hour of the Day

+Product Category

+Revenue and Quantity Sold by Product Type

+📈 Step 3: Dashboard Creation
+Created dynamic charts and visuals using Excel based on the pivot data.

+Added Slicers to make the dashboard interactive by filtering data based on date, product type, and category.

-Key Insights and Recommendations
+✨ Key Insights & Recommendations
-There has been a growth in the revenue month by month.
+📈 Monthly revenue shows consistent growth over the period.

-Most transactions take place on Mon, Thur and Fri.
+📅 Most transactions occur on Monday, Thursday, and Friday.

-It seems that the coffee shop is mostly busy in the morning i.e. from 7-10 am.
-Regarding beverages like Coffee and Tea, Barista Espresso has the most revenue generated.
-But when it comes to quantity sold Brewed Chai Tea is sold the most with revenue generated of $77,082 which is less than the Barista Espresso (most generated revenue).
-Price can be increased for these products in order to generate more revenue for Barista Chai tea and Gourment brewed coffee as it is sold the highest.
+⏰ Peak hours are 7:00 AM – 10:00 AM, indicating a strong morning customer base.

+☕ Barista Espresso generated the highest revenue, while Brewed Chai Tea had the highest quantity sold ($77,082 revenue).

+💡 Recommend price optimization for popular products like Barista Chai Tea and Gourmet Brewed Coffee to boost overall revenue.